Blackstone Hotel (Omaha, Nebraska): Construction

 Built on a steel frame, the building is covered in brick with terra cotta detailing.

 Legacy

-The Reuben sandwich was likely invented in Omaha by Reuben Kulakofsky.
+The Reuben sandwich was likely invented in Omaha by Bernard Schimmel for local grocer Reuben Kulakofsky.
 According to one version of the sandwich's disputed history, it was first introduced to the world in 1925 on a menu in one of the Blackstone's restaurants.
 Butter brickle ice cream was also first introduced to the world at the Blackstone.